BolinLai/LEGO/README.md

 ```

-## BibTex
+## BibTeX

-If you find LEGO useful for your work, please cite using this BibTex.
+If you find LEGO useful for your work, please cite using this BibTeX.

 ```
 @article{lai2023lego,